Banks and Nature

 BankTrack’s Banks and Nature campaign challenges commercial banks to act urgently and decisively to protect nature by ending finance for nature destruction.
 We do this through:

 Analysing bank policies in high-impact sectors such as beef, pulp and paper, and biomass, and pushing for banks to improve their policies and exclude finance for certain high-impact activities.
-The Forest & Finance coalition, of which BankTrack is a member, conducts policy assessments of 50 financial institutions that have significant financial exposure to forest-risk sectors in Southeast Asia, Central and West Africa and parts of South America.
+The Forest & Finance coalition, of which BankTrack is a member, conducts policy assessments of 200 financial institutions that have significant financial exposure to forest-risk sectors in Southeast Asia, Central and West Africa and parts of South America.
 We use this analysis to benchmark the commercial banks against each other and to engage with banks on improving their policies.
+You can see banks’ overall policy scores here, and scores specifically for beef, palm oil and pulp & paper on the corresponding pages.

 Campaigning on Dodgy Deals, projects and companies with an adverse environmental, social and other impacts.
 We target bank financiers of these companies in order to push banks to exclude these companies from their financing portfolios or use their leverage to improve client performance.
 We work together with our partners in different coalitions to conduct our dodgy deal campaigns.
 Some examples include the Brazilian meat-packing company JBS and the energy company Drax that is involved in the burning of wood for energy.

 Engaging with banks and banking initiatives to raise the standards banks are setting, either in their own policies or as part of nature-related initiatives within the financial sector.
-For example, together with partners such as Global Witness and Rainforest Action Network we have been engaged with the consultation process of the Taskforce on Nature-related Financial Disclosures (TNFD)in 2022.
+For example, together with partners such as Global Witness and Rainforest Action Network we have been engaged with the consultation process of the Taskforce on Nature-related Financial Disclosures (TNFD) in 2022 - 2023.
 In addition, we will utilise the various banking initiatives that we track as part of our work (e.g. the Equator Principles, the Principles for Responsible Banking) to seek further commitments on nature and biodiversity protection.

 Supporting fellow civil society organisations from around the world who aim to challenge banks to stop financing nature destruction.
 Some of our partners include: the Forest & Finance coalition; the Banks & Biodiversity coalition; the Environmental Paper Network and the Drop JBS coalition.
 For more information on our different campaign topics, see the further sections below.